It's the best scraper we've ever used!

 "It works on the same principle as scraping with a broken piece of glass; a common technique among carpenters.
 A very hard material can take an exceedingly keen edge and when it is perpendicular, as it is in broken glass, it can last for a long time even if the material is brittle.
 This tool has the advantage over glass of having a shape that is well defined and re-sharpenable."

 "I find it easiest to hollow grind the edge perpendicular to the centerline of the scraper.
 Simply set the tool rest on your grinder perpendicular to the wheel and grind all around.
 Use as fine a wheel as possible and don't apply too much pressure.
 If desired, the edge can be further dressed on a fine stone with or without a guide block.

 "In use, this scraper will give an extremely smooth cut even on soft or highly figured wood.
 It has little tendency to chatter due to its weight and does not heat up.
 It is much easier on the thumbs than a "normal" scraper as it is not "sprung" in use.
 To re-sharpen simply lap the surface on a fine stone and re-grind the edge."

 Watch the video!
 Al Carruth shows how to use and sharpen the Ultimate Scraper.
 Watching Al, you'll see how easy this is.

 Fast, simple sharpening for our Ultimate Scrapers (and more!)

-The grinding wheel of our Ultimate Mini Grinder is the correct diameter for maintaining the hollow-ground edge of the Ultimate Scrapers.
+The grinding wheel of our Mini Grinder for Ultimate Scrapers is the correct diameter for maintaining the hollow-ground edge of the Ultimate Scrapers.
 We also added a custom steel table to perfectly support the Ultimate Scrapers and keep them level while sharpening.